There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Eslite 24 Hour Bookstore – Da’an

-This is another great activity if you can’t sleep.
+This is another great activity if you can’t sleep or if you get into Taipei at night.
 Of course, you can go any time of day, but to get the ‘weird’ experience, the middle of the night might be best.
 If your flight gets in really late, this could be a good option.
 And unlike good old Barnes and Noble, you’re allowed to sit on the floor and stay to read for as long as you’d like.
 There are also tons of shops and restaurants in the same building.

 If you do go, this is the address: 2F, No.245, Sec.1, Tunhua South Road, Da’an Dist, Taipei 106, Taiwan.
 We had a heck of a time finding this and probably wandered around for almost an hour just looking for it.

-These are more of the ‘classic’ must-do things on a visit to Taipei.
+These are more of the ‘classic’ must-do things on a visit to Taipei and only have one day.
 If you’re a history buff or like museums, you would probably like these.
-A few don’t fall under history or museum, but are still must-do activities.
+A few don’t fall under history or museum but are still must-do activities in Taipei.